 Except for the receptors of the thyroid hormone, all other amino acid receptors and peptide hormones are located in the plasma membrane.
 At the target cells, the hormones undergo various unique biological activities.

 Hormonal imbalance in the human body is caused due to several health conditions.
-Some major diseases caused by hormonal dis functionalities are diabetes, thyroid disorders, polycystic ovary syndrome (PCOS) and various other menstrual syndromes.
-Ovarian tumours and ovarian cysts are common conditions caused as a result of excess Androgen in the human body.
+Some major diseases caused by hormonal dis functionalities are diabetes, thyroid disorders, polycystic ovary syndrome (PCOS), and various other menstrual syndromes.
+Ovarian tumors and ovarian cysts are common conditions caused as a result of excess Androgen in the human body.

 Thyroid: Heartbeat regulation and maintains calorie intake.